-The Galaxy were in the Northern New South Wales city for three-and-a-half days, which included Saturday night’s match at EnergyAustralia Stadium against the Newcastle Jets as well as a clinic for around 200 schoolchildren on Friday plus a handful of media engagements.
+The coach of MLS club LA Galaxy, Bruce Arena, has thanked Newcastle for putting on a great show during their recent visit down under.
+The Galaxy were in the Northern New South Wales city for three-and-a-half days, which included Saturday night's match at EnergyAustralia Stadium against the Newcastle Jets as well as a clinic for around 200 schoolchildren on Friday plus a handful of media engagements.

 Galaxy players and officials were treated well by all involved, especially the locals, who even though were struck by David Beckham hysteria, respected the star's privacy when he was out in public.